Australian Design Rule Development Program and Public Comment

 Adoption of Anti-lock Braking Systems (ABS) for motorcycles in Australia—Discussion paper PDF: 1481 KB .

 Submissions should be emailed to: email@example.com

 The closing date for submissions will be 26 February 2016.

 Australian Privacy Principle 5 Notice

-Your submission, including any personal information supplied, is being collected by the Department of Infrastructure and Regional Development, in accordance with the Privacy Act 1988 (the Privacy Act), for the purpose of public consultation on the draft RIS to consider the case for regulating the pole side impact performance of light passenger vehicles and light commercial vehicles through the ADRs.
+Your submission, including any personal information supplied, is being collected by the Department of Infrastructure and Regional Development, in accordance with the Privacy Act 1988 (the Privacy Act), for the purpose of preliminary public consultation in relation to the adoption of anti-lock braking systems (ABS) for motorcycles.

-The Department will use this information to inform future decision-making with regard to regulating the pole side impact performance of light passenger vehicles and light commercial vehicles through the ADRs.
+The Department may use this information to inform future decision-making with regard to regulating the fitment of motorcycle ABS through the Australian Design Rules.

 Your personal information will be stored securely by the Department.
 It may be used by the Department to make further contact with you about the consultation process.
+If you do not provide the information requested the Department may not be able to respond to your submission.
 Your personal information will not be disclosed to any other third parties, except in the circumstances outlined below.